Skip to content

 What happens if I do not treat the bags?

-The fat bags tend to progressively increase over time.
-The fat continues to herniate and the orbital septum weakens more and more.
-Additionally, with ageing, excess skin may arise that would make transconjunctival blepharoplasty less indicated, requiring a more extensive approach in the future.
-Treating early, when only fat is the problem, allows for simpler surgery and better recovery.
+Untreated under-eye bags may progressively increase over time as fat herniation and orbital septum weakness evolve.
+Additionally, with ageing, excess skin may arise that would make transconjunctival blepharoplasty less suitable, requiring a more extensive approach in the future.
+Treating when only fat is the problem can allow for a simpler surgical plan and smoother recovery.

 Book via WhatsApp